garethjmsaunders/sec-digital-calendar/README.md

 ### Translations

 Where possible I have always translated the festival of a saint, if it coincides with a higher-category feast, to the next available date.
-It is possible that a suitable, nearby date has not been found and so that feast day has been omited for this year.
+It is possible that a suitable, nearby date has not been found and so that feast day has been omitted for this year.

 ### Accuracy